megan-drury/The-Academic-Philosophy-Webring/README.md

 ### I work in <insert (sub)field> here, can I join the list?

 Absolutely!
-If it's in philosophy, or philosophy-adjacent, submit a request to add your website to the Webring.
+If it's in philosophy, or a philosophy-adjacent field (think STS, critical <blank> studies, etc.), submit a request to add your website to the Webring.
 This is a *general academic philosophy* webring.

 My hope is that eventually this main list might become a large community supplemented by sub webrings, such as 'The Philosophical Ethics Webring' or 'The Feminist Epistemology Webring'.